 The Compensation Committee on occasion meets with our President and Chief Executive Officer, Mr. Casner, and/or other executives to obtain recommendations with respect to Company compensation programs, practices and packages for executives, other employees and directors.
 Management makes recommendations to the Compensation Committee on the base salary, bonus targets and equity compensation for the executive team and other employees.
 The Compensation Committee considers, but is not bound to and does not always accept, management's recommendations with respect to executive compensation.
-The Compensation Committee has changed significantly several of management's proposals in recent years, including fiscal 2007.
 The Compensation Committee has the ultimate authority to make decisions with respect to the compensation of our named executive officers, but may, if it chooses, delegate any of its responsibilities to subcommittees.

 Mr. Casner attends some of the Compensation Committee's meetings, but the Compensation Committee also regularly holds executive sessions not attended by any members of management or non-independent directors.
 The Compensation Committee discusses Mr. Casner's compensation package with him, but makes decisions with respect to his compensation outside of his presence.
-In February 2007, the Compensation Committee delegated to a committee consisting of certain members of management the authority to grant awards of stock incentives, in accordance with specific guidelines and from an authorized options pool, to persons who are not (a) "covered employees" under Section 162(m) of the Internal Revenue Code of 1986 (the "Code"), (b) individuals with respect to whom the Company wishes to comply with Section 162 (m) of the Code, or (c) executive officers.
+In February 2007, the Compensation Committee delegated to a committee consisting of certain members of management the authority to grant awards of stock options, in accordance with specific guidelines and from an authorized option pool, to persons who are not (a) "covered employees" under Section 162(m) of the Internal Revenue Code of 1986, or the Code, (b) individuals with respect to whom the Company wishes to comply with Section 162 (m) of the Code, or (c) executive officers.
 The Compensation Committee also has authorized Mr. Casner to make salary adjustments and short-term incentive (bonus) decisions for all employees other than executive officers.